User Account System

 Core concepts

-UserAuthAccountis the canonical row inauth.user.
-It tracks the account UUID, ban flag, registration timestamp, and whether two-factor is enabled while letting the same identity be accessed through multiple login surfaces:
+UserAccountis the canonical row inauth.user_account.
+It tracks the account UUID, display name, email, ban flag, and timestamps.
+The same identity can be accessed through multiple login surfaces:

 pub id: Uuid,